Fay identities for polylogarithms on higher-genus Riemann surfaces: Interchange identities

-The interchange lemma \ref{intlemma} may be used to obtain the \textit{$x$-reduced} form of the specific contraction $\omega_M(x) f^{I_1 \cdots I_r M}{}_J(y,x)$ over $M$.
+The interchange identities of Theorem \ref{intlemma} may be used to obtain the \textit{$x$-reduced} form of the specific contraction $\omega_M(x) f^{I_1 \cdots I_r M}{}_J(y,x)$ over $M$.
 In a more general situation, however, one may wish to \textit{$x$-reduce} a product $\omega_J(x) f^{I_1 \cdots I_r L}{}_K(y,x)$ with free indices $I_1,\cdots,I_r,J,L$ and $K$ in preparation for integration over $x$ in terms of the higher-genus polylogarithms of~\cite{DHS:2023}.
-In this section, the product $\omega_J(x) f^{I_1 \cdots I_r L}{}_K(y,x)$ with ``uncontracted'' indices will be \textit{$x$-reduced} to the ``contracted'' interchange lemma \ref{intlemma} at general weight by means of the identity
+In this section, the product $\omega_J(x) f^{I_1 \cdots I_r L}{}_K(y,x)$ with ``uncontracted'' indices will be \textit{$x$-reduced} by means of the ``contracted'' interchange identities of Theorem \ref{intlemma} at general weight and the elementary identity,

 valid for arbitrary $a,x,y \in \Sigma$.
 Here and below, we use multi-index notation $\overrightarrow{ I}= I_1 I_2\cdots I_r$ for ordered sets of $r\geq 0$ indices $I_j$ and denote the reversal $\overleftarrow{ I}= I_r \cdots I_2I_1$ through a flipped arrow.
 The rearrangement (\ref{rewr.1}) is a straightforward consequence of the decomposition (\ref{fphig.1}) since the $\partial_y \Phi$ contributions to $ f^{\overrightarrow{ I} L}{}_K(y,\cdot)$ and $f^{\overrightarrow{ I} M}{}_J(y,\cdot)$ clearly cancel from both lines.
 This takes advantage of the fact that all the dependence of $f^{I_1 \cdots I_r}{}_J(x,y)$ on the second point $y$ is concentrated in the trace $\delta^{I_r}_J$ with respect to the last two indices.
 In other words, when $f^{I_1 \cdots I_r}{}_J(x,y)$ is viewed as an $h\times h$ matrix indexed by $I_r,J$, the decomposition (\ref{fphig.1}) implies that each term is either proportional to the unit matrix or independent on $y$.